 “It has been difficult to write or provide updates because of the lack of change in my family and friends’ situation,” she wrote.

 Jonathan is currently a research assistant at Dartmouth College, where she is looking at the effectiveness of an app in treating mental illnesses.
 She hopes to enter a clinical psychology doctorate program soon, continuing to do research on treating mental illness in the United States.
-Her brother, she said, has bipolar disorder, which has made her aware of widespread problems with mental health care in this country.

 Her interest and involvement in South Sudan, she said, are just a side project—something she does after work and during the weekend, in her “downtime.”
 But it is time-consuming work and work that she and her sister care deeply about.
 Following the attacks, she created a GoFundMe page and has also sold jewelry made by South Sudanese women to help fund the reconstruction of the village.